linagora/openpaas-doc/index.md

 title: Welcome
 ---

 OpenPaaS is an open collaboration platform for the business.
-With OpenPaas, the digital collaboration between business partners is simple and efficient.
+With OpenPaaS, the digital collaboration between business partners is simple and efficient.

 ### Try OpenPaaS